Below are our rescues. All with different stories. Young and old, abused, neglected, scared…now safe, restored, and most of all LOVED.

 Frumpy / Fancy

 She is pretty and she knows it.
 This girl came in with the group of 7 who had not been taken care of.
 She, thankfully, was in decent shape.
 Just needed some good farrier work and better nutrition.
 Alice is the boss mare of the mini heard with Abu, Anna, Achilles & Aurora.
 She is gentle with people, but pushy with the minis.
 She does her job well.
+We are blessed to have found a farrier that enjoys these little guys and spends quality time tending to years of hoof issues.
+Alice clearly foundered in her past, but Farrier Ken is taking good care of this middle-aged girls feet.

 Broken / Whole